 Matures in 65-70 days to green, 85-90 days to red.
 (Hybrid seeds)

-Peppers are tropical plants that need lots of heat and attention to detail when starting them.
+Peppers are tropical plants that need lots of heat to be productive.
 Well grown in a warm summer, they are the gardener’s triumph.
-Interestingly, the hot peppers often do better in a cool summer than the large bell peppers.
-If the hot peppers have not coloured up fully on your plants, pull up the whole plant and hang in a warm dry area.
-Follow along with this handy How to Grow Peppers from seeds guide and grow spicy and sweet delight.
+Hot peppers often do better in a cool summer than the large bell peppers.
+If the hot peppers have not coloured up fully on pepper plants, pull up the whole plant and hang in a warm dry area.
+Continue reading below for tips on how to grow peppers from seed.

 Capsicum annuum, C. baccatum, and C. chinense